run-ai/docs/docs/Administrator/integration/kubeflow.md

       value: "0.5"
   selector:
     matchLabels:
-      runai-half-gpu: "true"  # must be identical to metadata.name
+      runai-half-gpu: "true"  # key must be identical to metadata.name
 ```
 Similar configurations can be created for fractional configurations, other than 0.5.